-Today, the various "CSI" crime shows still regularly top the Neilson charts, as does "NCIS", "The Big Bang Theory", "Two and a Half Men", and that CBS standby, "60 Minutes"
+More recently, the various "CSI" crime shows regularly top the Neilson charts, as did "NCIS", "The Big Bang Theory", "Two and a Half Men", and that CBS standby, "60 Minutes".

 In September of 1999, Paramount Studios' parent company, Viacom, announced that it was buying the CBS network, in what is the largest media merger in history.

-CBS TV City (on Fairfax), was built in 1952 on the former site of Gilmore Stadium.
-This is where the network tapes many of the nation's favorite television programs, including soap operas (such as "The Young & the Restless"), occasional sitcoms, talks shows such as the "Late Late Show" ( hosted by Craig Kilborn), and "Dennis Miller Live"," as well as two popular game shows: the new "Hollywood Squares" and the classic "The Price is Right."
+This is where the network tapes many of the nation's favorite television programs, including soap operas (such as "The Young & the Restless"), occasional sitcoms, talks shows such as the "Late Late Show" ( hosted by Craig Kilborn), and "Dennis Miller Live", as well as the game show classic "The Price is Right."

 Over the years, some of the biggest hits on TV have been taped at CBS TV City, including the original "Twilight Zone" (with Rod Serling), variety shows like "The Smothers Brothers," "The Glen Campbell Goodtime Hour," "The Carol Burnett Show," "The Sonny & Cher Comedy Hour," "Tony Orlando & Dawn" and "The Jacksons" - and talk shows like "Art Linkletter's House Party," "The Dinah Shore Show," "The Mike Douglas Show" and "The Merv Griffin Show."
 And TV specials featuring the likes of Jack Benny, Bing Crosby, Frank Sinatra, Doris Day, Steve Martin, George Burns, Lily Tomlin, Elton John and Bob Hope... to name just a few.